OHI-Science/OHI-website/content/news/CMIP_1_what_is_this.md

 This is the first blogpost of an upcoming series that will:

 * Describe the CMIP6 Climate Scenario data (this post)
-* Provide tips on obtaining and viewing raw data (future post) and find ensemble data
+* Provide tips on obtaining and viewing raw data (future post) and finding ensemble data
 * Describe approaches for working with raw CMIP6 data (future post)

 <br>